wiseman-timelord/WiseRain/README.md

 # WiseRain

 ### STATUS
 Beta.
 After leaving the given panels on for hours there will likely be a hard-crash; I have already attempted to fix this.
+Its presumed...
-Its presumed, Rainmeter and/or PowershellRM and/or some Powershell Cmdlets used, are not designed to be spammed with stop/start commands, it happens a lot less with the bandwidth monitor panel disabled.
-I have ensured the variables are all unique, and am testing.
+1. Rainmeter and/or PowershellRM and/or some Powershell Cmdlets used, are not designed to be spammed with stop/start commands, it happens a lot less with the bandwidth monitor panel disabled.
+2. Variables causing issues with other processes;I have ensured the variables are all unique, and am testing.

+## Development
+- Here are some possible directions for development...
-- Add new stealthed script producing ongoing operation to fetch all values from all the cmdlets, other scripts will check for this, and if its not running, then run it; the same signal should reset a countdown untill the process stops running, for example 60 seconds to self termination; thus solving spamming cmdlets with stop/start. each request from the 3 scripts should result with the most recent stats from the stealth script's psd1 being sent back to the relevant 1 of the 3 scripts by the stealth script, this way, the cmdlets can be kept active and the psd1 can be safely written to/read from, and the process will not remain running while not in use.
+1. Add new stealthed script producing ongoing operation to fetch all values from all the cmdlets, other scripts will check for this, and if its not running, then run it; the same signal should reset a countdown untill the process stops running, for example 60 seconds to self termination; thus solving spamming cmdlets with stop/start. each request from the 3 scripts should result with the most recent stats from the stealth script's psd1 being sent back to the relevant 1 of the 3 scripts by the stealth script, this way, the cmdlets can be kept active and the psd1 can be safely written to/read from, and the process will not remain running while not in use.
+I could create additional modules for..
+2. Some kind of notation, top 5 important tasks, short note of for example 5 items with editing/input through plugin.
+3. A stripped down version of CreditSight in its own panel, with use of additional plugins there will be input box (CreditSight must be completed first).

 ## DESCRIPTION
 Here is the official Wiseman-Timelord RainMeter skin, yes there is one.
 This skin is a PowerShell focused skin, that utilizes "PowershellRM", while it may not be necessary to be using this, it provides comprihensive future development potential.
 If looking for a blueprint to make an advanced custom rain-meter skin based on powershell scripts with all, of the basic requirements in place and done through the use of cmdlets, therein...